7 Sampling

 - exhibit sampling variation that is different for each sample size.
 In particular, as the sample size increases from 25 to 50 to 100, the sample proportions do not vary as much and they seem to get closer to the middle value.

-These are important characteristic of the sampling distribution of the sample proportion: the first observation relates to the shape of the distribution, the second to the center of the distribution, and the last one to the sampling variation and how it is affected by the sample size.
+These are important characteristics of the sampling distribution of the sample proportion: the first observation relates to the shape of the distribution, the second to the center of the distribution, and the last one to the sampling variation and how it is affected by the sample size.
 These results are not coincidental or isolated to the example of sample proportions of red balls in a bowl.
 In the next subsection, a theoretical framework is introduced that helps explain with precise mathematical equations the behavior of sample proportions coming from random samples.

 Learning check